ramsafin/convex-hull-algorithm/README.md

 Implementation of the Graham algorithm for finding a convex hull with UI based on jfree-chart.

-Given the set of points in the 2D dimension, find convex hull of it:
+Given the set of points in the 2D dimension
 ```
 1.12 3.23
 123.1 23.1